Whitley Castle: Location

 Whitley Castle is about 1000 ft above sea level in the Pennine hills on the southern edge of Northumberland near its border with Cumbria.
 It lies to the west of the modern A689 road beside the Pennine Way long-distance footpath.
 During the Roman era, Epiacum was situated about 15 miles south of Hadrian's Wall and 20 mi north of the main road which ran between Luguvalium (Carlisle) in the northwest and Eboracum (York) in the southeast.
-The Maiden Way road connected Whitley Castle to the fort of Magnae (Carvoran) on Hadrian's Wall to the north, and the fort of Bravoniacum (Kirkby Thore) on the Carlisle-York road to the south.

 Whitley Castle is one of the most isolated Roman sites in Britain, which may help to explain both why it remains largely unexcavated as of 2018 and why so much of it has survived.
 The site is a lozenge-shaped spur of high ground on Castle Nook hill farm, under permanent pasture for sheep.
 The fort remains lie under the grass, and are most clearly seen in aerial photographs.
 The Roman fort itself covers about 4 acre; outside it is a system of concentric defensive ditches.

 The fort may have been sited to exert control over the area near Alston and its lead mines, as well as to provide support for Hadrian's Wall.